Xenovonex/Making_GANet_More_Efficient_Group_30/README.md

 Pruning the network.
 These factors are adjusted and the performance and training times are compared.

-The study can be viewed in the following link:
+The Blogpost of the study can be viewed in the following link:

 ## Instructions